Ghana Food Guide

 Ashanti Region

-The Ashanti Region is known for its rich and flavorful stews and soups, often featuring palm oil as a key ingredient.
-Dishes incorporate a variety of vegetables, legumes, and meats.
-Kumasi, the regional capital, is famous for its food culture and traditional cooking methods.
+The Ashanti Region is known for its deep, flavorful stews and soups, with palm oil doing a lot of the work.
+The dishes draw on vegetables, legumes, and meats.
+Kumasi, the regional capital, has a reputation for its food and its traditional cooking methods.

 Cultural Significance: